 The smallest and probably least known organization in the world of vineyard volunteering is HelpX.
 Since 2001, they’ve been pairing curious travelers with rural families and small businesses in need of agricultural, hospitality and childcare help across the world.
 What is most unique about HelpX is that they also offer a great companions section which acts as a message board to help connect like-minded volunteers who want to work and travel with others.

-- The three groups above have annual membership fees ranging from approximately $20- $50.
+- With the exception of Go Abroad, the groups above have annual membership fees ranging from approximately $20- $50.
 Well worth it in my opinion.
 You can usually view listings before becoming a member, but cannot see contact information or more details.

 - All volunteers are subject to the visa requirements specific to individual citizenship and the country in which you are looking to work.